VeronikaWendler/HDDM_Vero/CLUSTER.md

-# Running Veronika’s HDDM_Vero repository on the University of Hamburg cluster (I believe it is Hummel-2)
+# Running Veronika’s HDDM_Vero repository on the University of Hamburg cluster (I believe you guys use Hummel-2)

 Steps involved:

 1. Repository: https://github.com/VeronikaWendler/HDDM_Vero (public, no special access needed from Veronika)